-- H5.4 All of the landscape and visual sensitivities listed in the landscape type evaluation apply to this character area.
-Specific to this character area are: - Cross-dykes and prehistoric field systems on the slopes of Ramsdean Down which have been preserved by the grazing land use. - Chalk grassland habitat at Butser Hill is international ecological importance. - The tranquillity of the scarp, which is impinged upon in places by the A3(M). - The panoramic views over the Meon Valley and Rother Valley to the north, particularly from the car park viewpoint on the scarp crest at Butser Hill.
+I.56 All of the landscape and visual sensitivities listed in the landscape type evaluation apply to this character area.Specific to this character area are:

+- Cross-dykes and historic field systems on the slopes of Ramsdean Down which have been preserved by the grazing land use. - Chalk grassland habitat at Butser Hill is of international ecological importance. - 3.
+The tranquillity of the scarp, which is impinged upon in places by the A3(M). - A strong sense of remoteness associated with the high scarp which has no visibility of adjacent settlements and experiences the darkest skies. - The panoramic views over the Meon Valley and Rother Valley to the north.